Legal Aid for Stateless

 The project focuses on:

-- Legal assistance and advice to stateless persons and pro-bono legal representation;
+- Legal assistance, advice and pro-bono legal representation to stateless persons;

 - Advocacy, awareness raising and sensitization with governmental and semi-governmental organizations;